 This helps with checking out the competition, too.
 With social listening, brands can get a clear sense of how they’re doing when it comes to share of voice, brand sentiment, and shares.

-For modern marketing, however, social listening isn’t enough on its own.
-Instead, companies need actionable strategies driven by social media intelligence.
+To stay ahead of the curve, however, social listening isn’t enough on its own.
+Instead, leading brands need actionable strategies driven by social media intelligence.

 Social media intelligence